 Hence it’s of utmost importance that you place these critical points very carefully in your conversation.
 These are the essence of conversation and hence require a meticulous plan of placement and arrangement.

 It’s like plowing the land before you sow the seeds.
 It’s a subtle art that needs to be used for the right purpose.
-There are a lot of people who misuse this skill to achieve personal gains, not bothered if being immoral.
+There are a lot of people who misuse this skill to achieve personal gains, not bothered if is immoral.

 6. Maintain the flow

 You’re speaking to someone about a very interesting topic and all of a sudden you go blank, you pause.
 Imagine that?
 It ruins all the fun, all the interest that was built up just vanishes as if it wasn’t there at all.

 We need to have sensible gap fillers for such situations.
 Even visuals are a distraction sometimes, you show a picture worth a thousand words, but you might lose the flow.